 The North Houses were built in 1960 to accommodate the growing student population.
 The housing options available are double capacity bedrooms, with lofted beds accessible by ladders.
 There are dining halls, lounges, kitchens and other house-specific common spaces throughout the buildings.
 There are some gendered and some gender-neutral bathrooms in the North Houses.

 Avery is the newest House, built in 1996.
 The housing options available are single and double rooms, but incoming freshmen live in doubles with adjustable lofted beds.
 There is a dining hall, lounges, kitchens and other common spaces throughout the building.
 There are some gendered and some gender-neutral bathrooms in Avery.

-Marks and Braun are two small buildings located just south of the Center for Student Services (CSS) on campus.
-Each building is comprised of single rooms with shared bathrooms, and a small number of 2-bedroom suites (2 single rooms that share a bathroom).
-Each building has a Resident Associate to support the students living in these unaffiliated spaces.
+Marks and Braun are two small, conjoined residences located just south of the Center for Student Services (CSS) on campus.
+Each is comprised of single rooms with shared bathrooms, and a small number of 2-bedroom suites (2 single rooms that share a bathroom).
+Each area is supported by a Resident Associate.

 The suites built on a particular theme are referred to Theme Living Communities (TLCs).
 Theme Living Communities offer first-year students the chance to live with other first-year students who share interests, experiences, or identities.
 TLCs are available for the entire year.
 If you are selected for a TLC, the match is binding.
 The following are the themes for 2021-22.

 The Healthy Living theme suite is designated for students who would like to live in a wellness-centered community and who strive for a healthy and balanced lifestyle.
 The goal of this community is to provide students with opportunities to create a well-rounded academic and personal experience at Caltech.
 The suite will be centered around community-supported wellness practices and offer programming and activities to support education on physical and emotional health.
 This may include activities and resources that promote physical exercise, nutrition, and mindfulness.